MaterializeInc/materialize/www/README.md

 ### Syntax highlighting

-We use Hugo's built-in support for syntax highlighting through Rouge.
+We use Hugo's built-in support for syntax highlighting through Chroma.
 In `config.toml`:

 ```toml